google/wuffs/doc/spec/rac-spec.md

 ### Arity

-`Arity` is the `Branch Node`'s number of children.
-Zero is invalid.
+`Arity` is the `Branch Node`'s number of elements: the number of child `Node`s plus the number of attributes.
+Having zero children is invalid.

 The `Arity` byte is given twice: the fourth byte and the final byte of the `Branch Node`.
 The two values must match.